Ovarian cancer is a disease in which cells in the ovaries multiply and grow abnormally. .

-At Rush, cancer care is tailored to you and the particular disease affecting your body.
+At Rush, your ovarian cancer care is tailored to you.
 Your treatment will depend on stage (how far the cancer has spread) and grade (the kind of cancer cells).

-To determine this, your doctor will most likely perform a procedure to obtain a tissue sample.
-Additional tests, such as X-ray or CT, may also be performed.
+If your doctor suspects you have ovarian cancer, you will undergo a biopsy to obtain a tissue sample and potentially additional tests, such as X-ray or CT, may also be performed.

 - Radiation therapy